 But there’s a good chance it ends up as waste in the dump, rather than recycled.
 New revelations show that hundreds of thousands of tonnes of glass are being sent to landfill.

-As depressing as this is, researchers from the University of Melbourne have found one way to put glass waste to good use.
+As depressing as this is, researchers from the University of Melbourne have found a way to put glass waste to good use.

 This is a relief, considering the world is running out of sand, due to its over-extraction.

 The search for a viable replacement may be born out of necessity, but it’s lead to a superior product.
-The team has created a concrete that’s cheaper, stronger and more lightweight than traditional concrete that’s made from sand, fly ash, slag and other supplementary materials.
+The team has created eco-friendly concrete that’s cheaper, stronger and more lightweight than traditional concrete (made from sand, fly ash, slag and other materials).

 “Our work has shown it has excellent sound, thermal insulation and fire-resistant characteristics,” researcher Dr Ali Kashani told The Fifth Estate.

-“We are looking forward to working with the cement and concrete industries and building standard regulators to prove the viability of using these products in traditional concrete structures,” he said.
+“We are looking forward to working with the cement and concrete industries and building standard regulators to prove the viability of using these products in traditional concrete structures.”